OrienDem/NSGinspectingTrafficBetweenVMs/README.md

 <p>
-Step 18 DNS analyse the dns traffic after using the nslookup command
+Step 18 analyse the dns traffic after using the nslookup command
 </p>
 <br />